morales0/salvadorindian/src/content/hello.md

 ---
-title: 'This is a new and dynamically generated blog page'
+title: 'Storytime with Stormplup'
-date: '2022-22-09'
+date: 'October 10th, 2022'
 ---

 FOR IMMEDIATE RELEASE